Confidence Intervals for Extinction Risk: Validating Population Viability Analysis with Limited Data: Eel Harvests by Prefectures in Japan: Seed and Inland Fisheries

 \section{Eel Harvests by Prefectures in Japan: Seed and Inland Fisheries}

-This appendix provides the full data background and extended methodological details that underpin the main-text analyses.
-It consolidates (i) data source descriptions and compilation notes, (ii) the relationship between catch and CPUE for glass eels, (iii) conversion of catch weight to numbers of individuals, and (iv) prefectural harvest summaries and figures.
+This appendix provides the full data background and extended methodological details that underpin the harvest-based analyses in the main text and the subsequent PVA calculations in Appendix~\ref{appendix:eel_pva_sensitivity}.
+It consolidates (i) data source descriptions and compilation notes, (ii) the relationship between catch and CPUE for glass eels, (iii) conversion of catch weight to numbers of individuals, (iv) prefectural harvest summaries and figures, (v) recruitment synchrony across the distribution range in East Asia, (vi) construction of the shared national harvest time series for the PVA calculations, and (vii) effort measures used in sensitivity analyses.